All Episodes

 Remember, you know, he never got to have his day in court either.

-Believe me, do you think that do you think that's an inaccurate characterization?
+Do you think that's an inaccurate characterization?

 No, I think it's accurate, and I think it went the other way just as much or more.

-People Because he had money.
+Because he had money.

 Right.

-He had money and he had, you know, uh he had a private jet.
+He had money and he had, you know.

 Yeah.

-They were all good friends with him.
+They were good friends with him.

-But there are a lot of aspects to all of this, and also what really never has come out is the extortion that went on on the other end.
+And also, what really never has come out is the extortion that went on on the other end.

-He had a team of terrific lawyers, some of the best known lawyers in the country represented him.
+Some of the best-known lawyers in the country represented him.

 I said, subject to meeting with the other lawyers.

-Meanwhile, I'd put together my own team.
+Meanwhile, I'd put together my own team if they didn't want to work with me.

-So there's a lot more to this story than just you know, this guy was a really bad guy, and all of these things.
+So there's a lot more to this story than just, you know, this guy was a really bad guy and all of these things.

-Yeah, I think you can't put enough emphasis on the fact that only means that they had a contact with him in some way, shape, manner, or form.
+So when you read these prominent names that were released today, Ely Wiesel and Naomi Campbell, Angie Dickinson, and Michael Bloomberg and Alec Baldwin, I think you can't put enough emphasis on the fact that only means that they had a contact with him in some way, shape, manner, or form.

 That's fair.